Monthly payment calculator for used car shoppers

 From previous research, we had identified a key frustration:

 “I’m still left with entirely too many questions for my liking.
-Like, I don’t know if Vroom is going to let me rock with a $300 down.

 Maybe I fall head over heels with this car but I still don’t know… what am I going to be looking at as far as monthly payment.”